lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 `haskell_async_content_on_request_body`                                   `location`,           Declare an asynchronous Haskell content handler with
                                                                           `location if`         access to request body.

+`haskell_service_hook`                                                    `location`,           Declare a service hook and create a content handler for
+                                                                          `location if`         managing the corresponding service.

 `haskell_request_body_read_temp_file`                                     `server`,             This flag (*on* or *off*) makes asynchronous tasks and
                                                                           `location`,           content handlers read buffered in a *temporary file* POST
                                                                           `location if`         data.
 If not set, then buffered data is not read.